 Stephanie is the Project Coordinator for the Best Practices User Guides project, funded by the Centers for Disease Control and Prevention.
-The user guides are a series of "how-to" implementation guides for building effective and sustainable comprehensive state tobacco control programs.
+The user guides are a set of "how-to" implementation guides for building effective and sustainable comprehensive state tobacco control programs.
 Stephanie oversees research, development, writing, and editing of all user guides and coordinates all day-to-day project activities, including serving as a primary contact for external partners.
-Stephanie previously worked on the evaluation of the Missouri Foundation for Health’s Healthy & Active Communities Initiative.
+Stephanie previously worked on the evaluation of the Missouri Foundation for Health's Healthy & Active Communities Initiative.
 Her interests include program evaluation, qualitative analysis, and the promotion of evidence-based research in policy and decision making.

 BA, Political Science, Truman State University, 2009

 MPA, Public Policy, University of Missouri Truman School of Public Affairs, 2011

 Caren is the Project Coordinator for Missouri Foundation for Health’s Tobacco Prevention and Cessation Initiative (TPCI) evaluation.
 Her primary role is to oversee the evaluation-related activities of TPCI which involves coordinating the day to day activities, data collection, analysis, report development, and report dissemination.
 Her research interests include evaluation and health policy.

 MPH, Epidemiology and Behavioral Science/Health Education, Saint Louis University, 2004